nastyphantom/nobook.learn/README.md

 <li>Our core solution can adapt to learners' pace; We provide an easy-to-use web app for curious learners.</li>
  <li>We can extract the content from any image of pages given by the user.</li>
  <li>We constantly evaluate our learners through pop quizzes.</li>
- <li>We use an AI mechanism to check users' answers and generate appropriate reading material if they are not up to the mark.</li>
+ <li>We use an NLP Mechanism to check users' answers and generate appropriate reading material if they are not up to the mark.</li>
  <li>We do not depend on a source of questions, as we can develop them for any topic using AI.</li>
  </ul>